weavy-labs/weavy-kendoreact-messenger/README.md

 ## Weavy demo instance
 The Weavy demo instance is setup at [https://showcase.weavycloud.com](https://showcase.weavycloud.com).
 This instance is **only** for demo and testing purposes and should never be used in a production environment.
 The demo instance is cleaned and reset every now and then.

 You are free to use the demo instance when you test and evaluate the **Weavy KendoReact Chat** for as long as you want.
 When you are ready to go live with the chat app, you should setup a new instance of Weavy as described below.

+If you want to see how it looks and works, check it out here [https://weavykendochat.weavycloud.com/](https://weavykendochat.weavycloud.com/)

 ## Authentication
 Authentication should be handled by the host application and user identity and profile information is passed on to Weavy with JSON Web Tokens (JWT).
 A [Weavy Authentication Client](https://docs.weavy.com/server/rest/authentication) must be created in the Weavy instance and the token you create must include a claim that references that authentication client.